Table of Contents[Hide][Show]

 Long Beach | $4,000 – $8,000 | $10,000 – $20,000 |

-*Mortgage estimates based on 20% down payment, 30-year fixed rate.
+*Mortgage estimates based on a 20% down payment, and a 30-year fixed rate.
 Does not include property taxes, insurance, or maintenance costs.

 Are You Ready for the Commitment of Homeownership?